rebornix/vscode-jupyter-renderers-experiment/readme.md

 # VS Code notebook renderers for Jupyter

 This repo is an experiment on how to port a Jupyter renderer plugin to VS Code extension ecosystem.
+The major purpose (if not the only one) for now is figuring out the challenges of porting an output renderer plugin on Jupyter Notebook/JupyterLab to VS Code environment.

 ## Geojson